PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 - For a deleted row, the log contains enough information to uniquely identify the row that was deleted.
 Typically this would be the primary key.
 - For an updated row, the log contains enough information to uniquely identify the updated row, and the new values of all columns (or at least the new values of all columns that changed).

 A transaction that modifies several rows generates several such log records, followed by a record indicating that the transaction was committed.
-MySQL’s binlog (when configured to use row-based replication) uses this approach.
+MySQL's binlog (when configured to use row-based replication) uses this approach.

 ### Trigger-based replication